-Dr Giles Richardson is a Reader in the School of Mathematics.
+Prof. Giles Richardson is a Professor of Applied Mathematics

 Giles has a number of PhD projects to offer in the area of renewable energy generation and storage (outline below).
 Driven by the pressure to develop technologies to reduce carbon emissions this is a fast growing and exciting area in which to work.